Physical Impairment

 P42

-Athletes with limb loss in both arms below the elbow or an equivalent shortened arm.
+Athletes with limb loss or loss muscle power in both arms below the elbow or an equivalent shortened arm.

 World Championships